What We Do

 Water is an essential resource for people to survive that many of us take for granted; however, in many countries throughout the 10/40 Window, safe water is limited.
 Villagers do not have access to water within their houses and, therefore, walk many kilometers regularly to fill jugs from lakes, ponds, and rivers for drinking and cooking.
 This is the same water that most sewage drains into and is also used for bathing, laundry, and watering cattle, serving as a reservoir of contamination.
 People's health is severely impacted, and a majority of the children are affected by waterborne diseases.
 Send The Light is dedicated to providing safe drinking water by drilling water wells next to churches and orphanages for both members and the community to receive safe water as well as the living water.

 Can you imagine not being able to read John 3:16 and understand God's love in your language or find comfort in Isaiah 40?
 For millions of people, this is a reality.
 One thing we have realized in working throughout the 10/40 Window is that we can teach people about Jesus, but without having a Bible in their own heart language to read, it is difficult for them to grow in their faith.
-This is why Send The Light has partnered with Wycliffe Associates to help the advancement of Bible translation.
 The native-speaking church-owned translation process now takes only about two years to translate the New Testament rather than the 20 to 30 years it used to take.

 Medical Clinic & Bus